Neurosurgery-Brain-Tumor-Center-DiazLab/CONICS/README.md

 ## <a id="Calling_CNV_R"></a> CONICSmat - Identifying CNVs from scRNA-seq using a count table

-CONICSmat is an R package that can be used to identify CNVs in single cell RNA-seq data without the need of an explicit normal control dataset.
-Also, genomic coordinates of CNVs are optional.
-The user can provide the data as a gene X cells count table.
-Probablilities for the presence/absence for a CNV in a cell are assigned via a Gaussian Mixture Model.
-For a tutorial on how to use CONICSmat with a Smart-Seq2 dataset can be found [on the CONICSmat Wiki page [CLICK here]](https://github.com/diazlab/CONICS/wiki/Tutorial---CONICSmat;---Dataset:-SmartSeq2-scRNA-seq-of-Oligodendroglioma).
+CONICSmat is an R package that can be used to identify CNVs in single cell RNA-seq data from a gene expression table, without the need of an explicit normal control dataset.
+A tutorial on how to use CONICSmat, and a Smart-Seq2 dataset, can be found [on the CONICSmat Wiki page [CLICK here]](https://github.com/diazlab/CONICS/wiki/Tutorial---CONICSmat;---Dataset:-SmartSeq2-scRNA-seq-of-Oligodendroglioma).

 ![overview](images/conics_overview.jpg "overview" )
 <i> Visualizations of scRNA-seq [data](https://www.nature.com/articles/nature20123/) from oligodendroglioma (Tirosh et al., 2016) generated with CONICSmat. </i>